znichola/abstract-vm/README.md

 ## TODO

+- Fix leak, it's to do with IOperand and copy constructors, I need to ensure, the `_stack` and the `_byteCode` propery copies / makes new Operand objects.

 ## Stream of thoughts about Parsing vs Lexer/Tokenizer split

 > _:warning: These are just misalenious thoughts during dev and where not updated after the fact._